 Bailey is committed to a concept of “living history” in which events of the past are connected to current and contemporary issues.
 She is also concerned with the reconciliation of communities after age old conflicts like slavery, war, and genocide.
-This is best evidenced in her non-fiction book, African Voices of the Atlantic Slave Trade: Beyond the Silence and the Shame and The Weeping Time: History, Memory and the Largest Slave Auction in the United States.
+This is best evidenced in her non-fiction book, African Voices of the Atlantic Slave Trade: Beyond the Silence and the Shame and The Weeping Time: Memory and the Largest Slave Auction in American History.

-About The Weeping Time: History, Memory and the Largest Slave Auction in the United States (forthcoming Cambridge University Press, 2017):
+About The Weeping Time: Memory and the Largest Slave Auction in American History (Just Published, Cambridge University Press, 2017):

 In 1859, at the largest recorded slave auction in American history, over 400 men, women, and children were sold by the Butler Plantation estates.
 This book is one of the first to analyze the operation of this auction and trace the lives of slaves before, during, and after their sale.
 Immersing herself in the personal papers of the Butlers, accounts from journalists that witnessed the auction, genealogical records, and oral histories, Anne C. Bailey weaves together a narrative that brings the auction to life.
 Demonstrating the resilience of African American families, she includes interviews from the living descendants of slaves sold on the auction block, showing how the memories of slavery have shaped people’s lives today.
 Using the auction as the focal point, The Weeping Time is a compelling and nuanced narrative of one of the most pivotal eras in American history, and how its legacy persists today.